gotthardp/gen_coap/README.md

 Used in the following applications:
  - [CoAP Publish-Subscribe interface to RabbitMQ](https://github.com/gotthardp/rabbitmq-coap-pubsub)

-This software is still under development and testing.
 The API may change without notice and some functions may not be implemented.
 Please [add an Issue](https://github.com/gotthardp/gen_coap/issues/new) if you find a bug or miss a feature.